-- one for girls. - b.
+- a.
+There shall be two individual competitions: one for boys and one for girls. - b.
 All members of boys and girls zone teams are eligible to compete in their respective individual competitions. - c.
 Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion. - d.
 It is recommended that golfers with higher handicaps play in groups of three rather than four.
 It is also recommended that groups of three with a combined index of more than 75 and groups of four with a combined index of more than 100 have an adult walker with the group.